bcgov/entity/rfcs/rfc-registry-namespace-connectivity.md

 ### Inter-Registry Business Services (External Facing)
 All externally exposed business services will communicate via HTTPS or HTTPS/2.

-The interfaces will all be documented and exposed via OAS (Open SPI Specification) v3 or better.
+The interfaces will all be documented and exposed via OAS (Open API Specification) v3 or better.

-All payloads will be JSON, with associated and publiched JSON Schemas.
+All payloads will be JSON, with associated and published JSON Schemas.

 ![Registry Namespace Connectivity Diagram](rfc-registry-namespace-connectivity/namespace-connectivity.png)

 # Drawbacks

-The platform only provides for joining the namepsaces into all together, rather than activing more like network routing that could ensure directionality and limit which segments can be accessed.
-In the case of joined namespace, any service can access any other namespaces services directly.
+The CSI platform only provides the ability to join namespaces together, rather than acting more like network routing that could ensure directionality and limit which segments can be accessed.
+In the case of joined namespaces, any service can access any other namespace's services directly.

-More care must be taken to ensure that services are communicating over the correct network path and that non-HTTP based protocols do not proliferate beyind whatThe 3rd Party commonly used packages require.
+More care must be taken to ensure that services are communicating over the correct network path and that non-HTTP based protocols do not proliferate beyond what the 3rd Party commonly used packages require.

-No doing so could make the bespoke Registry services more difficult to move to other platforms or cloud providers.
+Not doing so could make the bespoke Registry services more difficult to move to other platforms or cloud providers, in addition to not promoting security in-depth.

 # Alternatives